by Matthew Ellison – Sixteen:Fifteen, President and Church Missions Coach

 Neighbors and Nations

-Recently, while at a Vision Refresher Workshop with First Presbyterian Church in Ipswich, MA, a church we coached 3 years ago, the missions team regrouped to evaluate the progress of their global strategy.
+While at a Vision Refresher Workshop with First Presbyterian Church in Ipswich, MA, a church we coached a few years ago, the missions team regrouped to evaluate the progress of their global strategy.
 We rejoiced together, as we recounted how missions has become more and more a part of the atmosphere at FPC and how many who at one point in the not too distant past did not appreciate that the Great Commission is not simply about making disciples but more specifically, it is about making disciples of all nations.

 Kent, an elder at FPC, now also part of the missions team, said when their global vision was first rolled out he thought to himself, “Why are we going to Bangladesh?
 We need to be making disciples right here…and that is what I am doing in the marketplace!”
 Kent wisely saw his ministry calling and vocation as an integrated whole, but he had not made sense of the mandate to not only make disciples of our neighbors but also the nations.
 After his first trip to Bangladesh to provide his business expertise to their Business for Transformation (disciple making) strategy, God not only broke Kent’s heart for the people of Bangladesh cut off from the Gospel, but he fell in love with them.
 Kent continues to make disciples in the marketplace in the Boston area, but now he is a part of making disciples of all nations, namely Bangladeshis.
 Moreover, he is mobilizing other business professionals to find their place in FPC’s global strategy.